 - Boiled, scrambled or poached

 - Steamed, broiled, baked or grilled form.

 - In salads and brown bread sandwiches

-Now that you now what foods to eat in an Indian low carb diet, Here are some tips on how you can adapt an Indian low carb diet for weight loss.
+Now that you know what foods to eat in an Indian low carb diet, Here are some tips on how you can adopt an Indian low carb diet for weight loss.

 Tips for following an Indian low carb diet :

 Choose Complex Carbs:

 Indian low carb diet calls for giving up on the consumption of simple carbs and include more of complex carbs through whole grains like brown rice, oats, whole wheat, barley, whole wheat pasta, and whole wheat bread.
 These whole grains are complex carbs containing plenty of fiber.
 Intake of these foods will facilitate the weight loss process.

 Increase Protein Intake:

 Proteins help to get the feeling of satiety.
 They stabilize the blood sugar level and control your cravings.
 You can include more of low-fat dairy products, lean meats, beans, legumes and a total of around 50-gram protein per day.